ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 This command creates the `.project` and `.cproject` files in the root folder of the project.

-You can open this new project with an Eclipse CDT which has the GNU Arm Eclipse plug-ins installed.
+You can open this new project with an Eclipse CDT, which has the GNU Arm Eclipse plug-ins installed.

 #### GNU Arm Eclipse on Windows: 8Kb command length limitation